-random prediction performance with an MCC=-0.123 for the first test set and MCC=-0.115 for the second test set.
+As a control on the overall prediction, the testing was repeated using two of the test sets, but the labels were randomly shuffled five times over.
+As expected, the prediction performance was essentially random with an MCC=-0.123 for the first test set and MCC=-0.115 for the second test set.